 I was due to represent an individual client in a three day tribunal hearing on 16, 17 and 18thFebruary.
 Once again, the case has settled shortly before the hearing, just as I was clearing my desk of other work in order to prepare for the case.
 Whilst we have a very successful track record in the tribunals we aren’t there very often.
 In common with many employment lawyers, most of our cases settle.
 With a sudden absence of things to do, I decided to write about why.

 Employease has provided expert advice in employment law since 1994.
 We advise employers and employees on all aspects of complex and rapidly changing UK and EU employment legislation.

-We advise on a wide range of contentious and non contentious matters including contracts and staff handbooks, TUPE advice, dismissals, disciplinary investigations, redundancies and Tribunal disputes.
+Our employment lawyers advise on a wide range of contentious and non contentious matters including contracts and staff handbooks, TUPE advice, dismissals, disciplinary investigations, redundancies and tribunal disputes.

 You clearly explained what I was entitled to and helped me negotiate with my previous employers.Anne Senior Sales Manager in Fashion

 Many thanks for the help with regard to our employment problems.
 We can both honestly say that throughout the whole process the matter was dealt with professionally and efficiently at all times.
 From the very first introduction meeting to the conclusion, we believe that we were given excellent and clear advice.
 We felt supported and that we had someone on our side throughout the sometimes difficult negotiations to reach final agreement.K: Individual client